-If your native language is not English, you must demonstrate competence in English by taking the Test of English as a Foreign Language (TOEFL) and earning a minimum score of 100; IELTS is not accepted.
+If your native language is not English, you must demonstrate competence in English by taking either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam at a test center or online.

 For the TOEFL exam, we require the internet-based test (iBT) version of the exam.
 Ross’ TOEFL score reporting code is 1839.

 To have IELTS scores sent electronically to Ross, select “University of Michigan – Ann Arbor” as the recipient.

 Exemptions: International applicants who studied at an accredited institution where English was the sole language of instruction for the entirety of their undergraduate degree are exempt from the TOEFL or IELTS requirement.

 Additional Things You Should Know